-While sitting outside on a spring afternoon you hear a low buzzing sound.
+While sitting outside on a summer afternoon you hear a low buzzing sound.
 On alert and ready to run you scan the area, anticipating an attack from an angry insect.
 A reaction many of us are guilty of, but why?
 How many times have you actually been stung and let’s be honest, could it have been avoided?
-Bees and wasps are feared by many but they need not be.
-The vast majority of these highly beneficial insects are not aggressive and stings are easily avoided.
+Bees and wasps are feared by many but the majority of these highly beneficial insects are not aggressive and stings are easily avoided.

-They also help provide shelter for those predators and many other species.
+They also help provide shelter for those wildlife.
 By pollinating a variety of plants, trees and grasses they help maintain healthy forests and grasslands and provide nesting and protective spaces for other insects, birds and small mammals.
-There is no doubting the importance they play in beautifying our flower garden and bringing our favorite foods to the table, but let’s not forget all the other reasons bees and wasps are so important.

 There are a variety of places bees prefer to nest, depending on the species.
 70% of all bee species dwell underground.
 The rest find their shelter in bare ground, weathered wood, or a honeycomb.
 When cleaning up around the yard, keep in mind that bees need a variety of places to live so leave some options for them to call home.
 Some bees are solitary dwellers (carpenter bees) and others live in social groups (bumblebees).
 The most familiar and well-known hive-dwelling bee is the honey bee.

 The European honey bee has caught a lot of media attention in recent years due to a steep decline in population.
-Brought over in the 1600s, honey bees have spread to nearly every corner of North America and play a significant role in the pollination of hundreds of commercial crops.
+Brought over in the 1600s, honey bees have spread to nearly every corner of North America.
 Due to pesticides, habitat loss, and disease, the population of honey bees has declined nearly 60% in the last 50 years.

-Distinct color patterns, smoother, thinner bodies, and a reputation for ill-temperament distinguish wasps from their more beloved counterparts, bees.
+Paper wasps, Mud Daubers and Yellowjackets are some of the wasps you may encounter around the home.
+Distinct color patterns, smoother, thinner bodies, and a reputation for ill-temperament distinguish wasps from their more beloved counterpart, bees.
 That bad reputation, though, is not entirely deserved.

 Bees and wasps are a critical component of a healthy ecosystem.
-They benefit the local gardener, the commercial farmer, and all of us who enjoy a cup of coffee, chocolate bars, and fruits and vegetables.
-If you enjoy the ‘fruits’ of their labor, then help them out by providing them native nectar plants, some shelter, and most importantly, reducing or eliminating the use of pesticides at home.
-These beneficial insects will show their gratitude in the form of fewer pests in your garden this spring.
+They benefit the local gardener, the commercial farmer, and all of us who enjoy a cup of coffee, chocolate bars, or fruits and vegetables.
+Unfortunately, their populations have seen a significant decline in the last few decades.
+If you enjoy the ‘fruits’ of their labor, help them out by providing native nectar plants, some shelter, and most importantly, eliminating the use of pesticides at home.
+These beneficial insects will show their gratitude in the form of fewer pests in your garden next spring.